luna/luna-rfcs/text/0000-runtime-design.md

   so as to provide a seamless experience.
 This means the runtime has to have direct access to ABI hooks in compiled code where necessary.
 - Whatever is done, it mustn't cripple performance like the Python GIL does.
+- Needs to have support for asynchronous computations, but avoid the problems that naturally arrise from an `async/await`-based [approach](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).

 ## RTTI
 While Luna is currently simply typed (no pi-types), we fully intend for it to